caseybackes/DataScienceResources/README.md

 # DataScienceResources
 *December 2019*

 Diverse collection of modern resources for Data Science.
 Resources included will be of a wide range of formats, mediums, and for various levels of experience.
 Over time, this repo is inteneded to grow as contributors around the world offer more resources.
+As the repo grows, more directories will be added and content may be segmented as appropriate.
 If you have / know of a resource that would help other people, please submit a pull request (actively managed).

 When adding resources to this README, the markdown format is

-`[Text that has link](link to resource) Explanation of what someone can expect to find or learn from this resource.
-This is shown below...`
+`[Text to hyperlink](https://link-to-resource.org) Explanation of what someone can expect to find or learn from this resource.
+This renders below as...`

 [Markdown Cheetsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code) Quick reference to markdown syntax.